 - Great for singing lyrics of songs in Japanese.

-- Facilitates the connection between the kanji and its correct pronunciation.
+- Facilitates the connection between kanji and its correct pronunciation.

 Additional Extensions to Enhance Learning

-Yomichan is similar to Rikaikun but with additional features.
-It allows you to save words directly into an Anki Deck (flashcard tool), making review easier.
+Yomichan is similar to Rikaikun, but with additional features.
+It allows you to save words directly to an Anki Deck (flashcard tool), making review easier.

 - Integration with dictionaries.